Nancy Drew: Labyrinth of Lies

 Labyrinth of Lies is the 31st installment in the Nancy Drew point-and-click adventure game series by Her Interactive.
-The game is available for play on Microsoft Windows and Mac OS X platforms.
-It has an ESRB rating of E10+ for moments of mild violence and peril.
+The game is available on Microsoft Windows and Mac OS X platforms.
+It has an ESRB rating of E10+ for moments of mild violence.
 Players take on the first-person view of fictional amateur sleuth Nancy Drew and must solve the mystery through interrogation of suspects, solving puzzles, and discovering clues.
-There are two levels of gameplay, Amateur and Master sleuth modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the actual plot of the game.
+There are two levels of gameplay, Amateur and Master sleuth modes, each offering a different difficulty level of puzzles and hints, however, neither of these changes affect the plot of the game.
 This game is loosely based upon the book The Greek Symbol Mystery.